BrianAA744/Cybersecurity-Home-Lab/README.md

 Firstly, I set up Ubuntu and Kali on the VirtualBox hypervisor, and updated both systems, and installed all the additional tools I would need using the terminal.

 Next, I simulated an attack from Kali, with Ubuntu as my target machine.
 Then I used Ubuntu to install Wireshark as the networking tool that would capture the network traffic.

+This was displayed in a network diagram that I created.